DavesCodeMusings/BluetoothWeather/README.md

 Install with: sudo apt install python3-pip && sudo pip3 install bleak

 Run discover.py to find the hardware address of your Arduino.
 Use that address as input to the remaining Python programs.

+## Shell client programs
+The shell programs all use gatttool to read from the Bluetooth Low Energy device.
+Awk and sed are used to give just the value without any of the extra information.